What is a columnar database?

 - 755x faster than MongoDB

-While no benchmark is perfect, this one gives a pretty fair look at performance across a dataset containing around 100 million records and 42 different types of analytics queries to test databases across a full range of analytics queries that are commonly used in production like grouping, sorting, and aggregating data points.
+While no benchmark is perfect, this one provides a glimpse at performance across a dataset containing around 100 million records and 42 different types of analytics queries to test databases across a full range of analytics queries commonly used in production like grouping, sorting, and aggregating data points.

 An obvious bonus of the same optimizations that provide such excellent performance for column databases is that they can get much better performance on less hardware.
 At the scale many businesses operate this can result in millions of dollars saved in hardware and storage costs.